sungcheolkim78/chatbot-medical/README.md

 ### 2. CrewAI Implementation

 This implementation is premature.
-But to demonstrate the difference between agentic AI approach and conditional flow LLM pipeline, we include the chatbot version implemented by CrewAI.
-It provides the basic chatbot function based on the knowledge base, but there are no evalution pipeline.
+However, to demonstrate the difference between the agentic AI approach and conditional flow LLM pipeline, we include the chatbot version implemented by CrewAI.
+It provides basic chatbot functionality based on the knowledge base, but there is no evaluation pipeline.

 - **Core Components**:
   - Multi-agent System